awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 "Easy to Use" in a multiple KMS Relationship environment.

-To facilitate Caching across KeyStores/KMS Clients/KMS Keys, we MUST break the Cryptographic Materials Cache (CMC) out of the Hierarchy Keyring.

-By allowing MPL Consumers to provide an already initialized CMC to the Hierarchy Keyring at construction, the CMC MAY cache Branch Keys protected by different KMS Relationships.

-This simplifies Multiple KMS Relationship MPL Consumers, as they do not need to stand up LRU Cache of Hierarchy Keyrings.

-Instead, they may maintain one CMC.
-They still create a Hierarchy Keyring instance per KMS Relationship, and they MUST use the correct Keyring to retrieve material from the Cache.

-But they need not maintain many Keyrings;
-only the common cache.

-Cache misses will populate the cache via the Hierarchy Keyring that requested the material.
+## Relating Cache Entries (Branch Keys) to KMS Relationships

+For some MPL Consumers,
-However, Cache Entries MUST only be served IF the request is being served under the same KMS Relationship, which is the most secure condition, as it prevents a Confused Deputy scenario
+Cache Entries SHOULD only be served IF the request is being served under the same KMS Relationship, which is the most secure condition, as it prevents a Confused Deputy scenario
 (detailed in **Confused Deputy 1**).

 To facilitate this,
-the Cache Entry Identifier MUST describe the KMS Relationship, as well as the Logical Key Store Name,
+the Cache Entry Identifier SHOULD describe the KMS Relationship, as well as the Logical Key Store Name,
 Branch Key ID,
 and Branch Key Name.

+We can use exsisting features to accomplish this;
 The KeyStore constructor takes an optional [ID](../../framework/branch-key-store.md#keystore-id) parameter at construction.